Kingdom of Elfed

-Elmet (Elfed), sometimes Elmed or Elmete, was a Brythonic kingdom thought to have been an independent polity between the 4th century and sometime after the mid-7th century as part of the Hen Ogledd.
+Elfed, also known by its Old Welsh and Old English name of Elmet, was a Brythonic kingdom thought to have been an independent polity between the 5th century and sometime after the mid-7th century as part of the Old North.

-The people of Elmet survived as a distinctly recognised group for centuries after it was absorbed into Yorkshire in what later became the smaller area of the West Riding of Yorkshire, and now West Yorkshire, South Yorkshire and north Derbyshire.
+The people of Elfed survived as a distinctly recognised group for centuries after it was absorbed into Yorkshire in what later became the smaller area of the West Riding of Yorkshire, and now West Yorkshire, South Yorkshire and north Derbyshire.

 Geography

-The northern and western borders of the kingdom remain unclear.
-However, it is known that its eastern edge was defended extensively by the ancient woodland of Elmet, earthwork defences (such as those found at Roman Rig and the Aberford Dykes) and finally a heavily waterlogged area before the kingdom's eastern boundary at the River Wharfe.
-Its southern boundary is thought to have been similarly demarcated by the River Sheaf.

-To the north it adjoined the kingdom of Deira and Mercia to the south, while its western boundary appears to have been another British kingdom, Craven.
-As such, it was not conterminous with other territories of the Britons at the time, being well to the south of others in the Hen Ogledd ("Old North"), such as Strathclyde, and north-east of Wales, Cornwall and Dumnonia.
-As one of the south-easternmost Brittonic regions for which there is reasonably substantial evidence, Elmet is notable for having survived relatively late in the period of Anglo-Saxon settlement of Britain.
+The northern and western borders of the kingdom remain unclear, but it adjoined the kingdoms of Deira to its north and Mercia to its south, while its western boundary appears to have been another British kingdom, Craven.
+As such, it was not conterminous with other territories of the Britons at the time, being well to the south of others in the Old North, such as Strathclyde, and north-east of Wales, Cornwall and Dumnonia.
+As one of the south-easternmost Brittonic regions for which there is reasonably substantial evidence, Elfed is notable for having survived relatively late in the period of Anglo-Saxon settlement of Britain.

 The term is used as an affix to place names between Leeds and Selby, including Barwick in Elmet and Sherburn in Elmet.
 It was thus used more widely in medieval times, for places in the wapentakes of Barkston Ash and Skyrack, including Burton Salmon, Sutton (east of Castleford), Micklefield, Kirkby Wharfe, Saxton, and Clifford.
-In the tribal hidage, the extent of Elmet is described as 600 hides; while a hide was a unit of value rather than area, 600 hides would probably have encompassed an area slightly larger than the combined total of the wapentakes of Barkston Ash and Skyrack.
-Hence scholars such as A. H. Smith concluded that those two wapentakes probably approximated to much of the area of the former Elmet.
+In the tribal hidage, the extent of Elfed is described as 600 hides; while a hide was a unit of value rather than area, 600 hides would probably have encompassed an area slightly larger than the combined total of the wapentakes of Barkston Ash and Skyrack.
+Hence scholars such as A. H. Smith concluded that those two wapentakes probably approximated to much of the area of the former Elfed.